 When a loan is classified as a problem credit exposure, recovery officers take over responsibility for dealings with the client.
-If necessary, they are supported by litigation officers (legal department) and/or specialists in the sale of assets or collateral.
+The bank generally considers an exposure to be problematic when there is strong doubt that the client will be able to meet his/her contractual obligations, e.g. in the case of bankruptcy or arrears exceeding 90 days.
+If necessary, the recovery officers are supported by litigation officers (legal department) and/or specialists in the sale of assets or collateral.

 Credit risk at the portfolio level is assessed on a monthly basis and, if necessary, more frequently.
-This includes an analysis of portfolio structure and quality, restructured exposures, write offs, the coverage ratio (risk provisions in relation to past-due portfolio) and concentration risk.
+This includes an analysis of portfolio structure and quality, restructured exposures, write offs, the coverage ratio (risk provisions in relation to past due portfolio) and concentration risk.
 For the ProCredit group, important indicators of loan portfolio quality are the shares of the portfolio that are past due by more than 30 days (PAR 30) or more than 90 days (PAR 90).
 We also track the degree to which credit exposures past due by more than 30 days and 90 days are covered with loan loss provisions, as an indicator of the adequate provisioning of our loan portfolio.
 The portfolio of restructured credit exposures, the corresponding provisions and the level of write offs are also closely monitored.

-In addition, three asset quality indicators have been developed, on the basis of which the group's loan portfolio is divided into the categories: performing, underperforming and non-performing.
+In addition, three asset quality indicators have been introduced, on the basis of which the group's loan portfolio is divided into the categories: performing, underperforming and defaulted.
 The process of assigning exposures to these categories is based on a risk classification system and on additional risk characteristics of the exposures (e.g. whether a loan has been restructured).
 The indicators allow for a clear overview of the quality of the group's portfolio and of an individual bank, and provide support for the credit risk management process.

 Concentration risk in the customer loan portfolio is effectively limited by a high degree of diversification.
-This diversification is a consequence of lending to small and medium-sized businesses in various economic sectors and the distribution of the loan portfolio across 15 institutions.
+This diversification is a consequence of lending to small and medium-sized businesses in various economic sectors and the distribution of the loan portfolio across 13 banks.
 In addition, the ProCredit banks limit the concentration risk of their portfolios by means of the following requirements: Large credit exposures (those exceeding 10% of regulatory capital of the respective ProCredit bank) require the approval of the Group Risk Management Committee.
 No individual large credit exposure may exceed 25% of regulatory capital of a bank, and the sum of all large credit exposures of a bank may not exceed 150% of its regulatory capital.